top of page

 The Prepare Phase sets the groundwork with direct instruction.
 It is in this phase that learning objectives are communicated, pre-assessment of learners’ needs may be identified, and instructional strategies applied.
 It is also in this phase that the foundation for effective learning is laid, ensuring that learners receive the necessary information and guidance.

-Following the Prepare phase, the Practice Phase provides learners with a safe environment to engage in deep practice.
+The Practice Phase provides learners with a safe environment to engage in deep practice.
 This phase emphasizes the deliberate repetition and application of newly acquired skills or knowledge.
 It offers a space where learners can experiment, make mistakes, and learn from them without significant consequences.
 Through purposeful practice, learners develop their skills and solidify their understanding, gradually building their competence in a new skill and confidence in their abilities.

-The next two phases are Apply and Access, this is where the tailoring of the learning experience comes into play.
 For lower-risk skills only the Apply phase is utilized, allowing learners to employ newly acquired skills in a real-world environment.
 This phase encourages learners to transfer their knowledge to real scenarios, promoting practical application and skill development.
 It provides an opportunity for learners to gain hands-on experience and reinforce their understanding through the application of new skills in authentic contexts.

 After the Apply phase, the Reflect Phase is a critical and often forgotten stage that invites learners to introspect and evaluate their application of the newly acquired skill or knowledge.
 Learners engage in self-assessment, identifying areas of strength and areas that require further development.
 Reflection enables learners to consolidate their learning experiences, promoting metacognition and a deeper understanding of their own learning processes.
 Research has shown that by revisiting the application of a new skill and reflecting on the experience learners not only retain the knowledge they demonstrate improvements in future applications.